Install Extensions

 ...

-Method for installing PHP extensions on centos and similar systems using yum
+Method for installing PHP extensions using yum on systems like CentOS

 1. Use yum search to find the extension package